-Credit Hours: 3 Prerequisite: BUS 100, ACCT 202, ECON 205 Availability: On demand
+Credit Hours: 3 Prerequisite: BUS 100 Availability: Fall

-BUS/ENG 330 Writing in the Workplace
+BUS/ENG 330 Writing in the Workplace (WI)

 This course applies rhetorical strategies learned in ENG 101 and 102 to the situated practice of business and professional writing.
 Students craft documents for specific audiences in various professional genres and present their work using different platforms and media.